 - Online Marketing: promoting your business online often requires multiple accounts and identities.
 Big social media sites like Instagram and Facebook will often restrict your access based on the classification of your IP address or it’s location.

 There’s so many more, but basically having a single IP address locked to your exact physical location hugely limits what you can do online.
 Whether it’s posting adverts, buying products or simply streaming movies it will largely depend on your network address and it’s location.
-Fortunately there are methods, to control all aspects of your IP address which in turn will allow you much more flexibility online.
+Fortunately there are methods, to control all aspects yourself and use a Ninja IP address which in turn will allow you much more flexibility online.

 You Can’t Change, But You Can Hide Your IP Address